Automatically Connecting Stub Networks to Unmanaged Infrastructure

 desirable is the constrained network use case.
 In this case a low-

-power, low-cost stub network provides connectivity for devices that
+power, low-cost stub network provides connectivity for IoT devices

-provide services to the infrastructure.
-For such networks, it is
+that provide services to the infrastructure.
+For such networks, it

-necessary that devices on the infrastructure be able to discover
+is necessary that devices on the infrastructure network are able to

 The most basic use case for this is to provide feature parity with